samitkapoor/samitkapoor/README.md

 <!-- <h3 align="left">A passionate, self taught Developer from 🏠New Delhi, India.</h3>-->
 I'm a **Full Stack Web Developer** passionate about building scalable and efficient web applications.
 I specialize in `React.js`, `Node.js`, `Express.js`, `TypeScript`, and more. and I love working on projects that push my skills further.

-- 💡 Currently exploring `Three.js` to bring interactive 3D experiences to the web. <br/>
+- 💡 Building `StackBits` – a little something to make dev life easier. <br/>
 - 🚀 Actively sharing my work and learnings on <A href="https://x.com/samitkapoorr">Twitter</A>. <br/>
 - 📸 Also passionate about <A href="https://instagram.com/sxmclicks">photography</A>—capturing moments as beautifully as I build applications.<br/>
 - 🖊️ Curious about my work?
 Visit my [portfolio](https://samitkapoor.com).